manasi1031/minesweeper/README.md

 - Once located select connect.
 - Then click deploy branch, this will then be shown in the box below.
 - You can the click view to show the app in a browser.
-- The program can be deployed automatically, but i have chosen to keep it as a manual deploy so i can ensure that while i am testing and maybe adding more to the code currently it is better to deploy it manually meaning returning to the screen and clicking deploy branch each time you want to make any changes.
+- The program can be deployed automatically, but I have chosen to keep it as a manual deploy so i can ensure that while I am testing and maybe adding more to the code currently it is better to deploy it manually meaning returning to the screen and clicking deploy branch each time you want to make any changes.
+(My mentor also suggested to keep on a manual deploy for the project)

 How to clone a github repository?